United States Passports

 Passport Card: $15 cash, check, Visa, MasterCard, Discover or money order payable to “U.S. Department of State” (for children under the age of 16) or $30 cash, check, Visa, MasterCard, Discover or money order payable to “U.S. Department of State” (for age 16 -18) and an additional $25 agency processing fee.

-The processing time for passports is four to six weeks from time of application to time of return.
-The Office of the Monroe County Clerk is only responsible for processing the passport application.
+The processing time for passports is approximately six weeks from the time of application until the time of return.
+The Office of the Monroe County Clerk is only responsible for processing and submitting the passport applications to the US Passport Office.
 You will receive your passport in the mail directly from the Passport Agency.

 To amend information or to change a name on a passport, you must fill out a “Passport Amendment/Validation Application.”
 When completed, mail the form with your passport and supporting documentation to the National Passport Processing Center address listed on the application.
 Supporting documents could include an original marriage certificate, court ordered birth certificate, or other documentation that would support the name change, correction or amendment.
 No processing fees are required.

 Download a Passport Amendment Application from the U.S. Department of State website.

 You may be eligible to renew your passport by mail and save a processing fee.
 To be eligible you must be able to submit your most recent passport and you must have been at least 16 at the time your most recent passport was issued, plus it must have been issued less than 15 years ago.
 In addition, you must currently use the same name as on your most recent passport or submit your marriage certificate or court order if your name has changed.